PolyPlugins/speedy-search/readme.txt

 == Description ==
-Speedy Search is a powerful and lightweight search plugin that enhances your site’s search functionality with lightning-fast results.
+Snappy Search is a powerful and lightweight search plugin that enhances your site’s search functionality with lightning-fast results.
 Powered by [TNTSearch](https://github.com/teamtnt/tntsearch), it indexes your WordPress posts for instant, accurate, and efficient searching.
 Say goodbye to slow searches—this plugin ensures a seamless user experience with real-time suggestions and improved relevancy.
 Perfect for blogs, news sites, and content-heavy websites.

 == Currently Supports ==